-A. Status aspects in place One of the following conditions applies: The policy instrument has been issued/adopted through a decision, law, or other legal procedures.
-The competent authority has officially announced the adaptation.
-The policy instrument has been published in the National Gazette. is planned One of the following conditions applies: The adaptation/issuance process is ongoing.
+One of the following conditions applies: • The policy instrument has been issued/adopted through a decision, law, or other legal proced • The competent authority has officially announced the adaptation. • The policy instrument has been published in the National Gazette.is plannedOne of the following conditions applies: • The adaptation/issuance process is ongoing. • Has been officially announced to be under preparation. • It has been suggested/proposed by the competent authority.is not availableNo announcement/proposal/suggestion yet.B.
+Compliance and Imprementation aspectsHigh level ofOne of the following conditions applies: • High levels of compliance (e.g., most of the appliances have an EE label).
+The adaptation/issuance process is ongoing.
 Has been officially announced to be under preparation.
-It has been suggested/proposed by the competent authority. is not available No announcement/proposal/suggestion yet.
-B. Compliance and Imp lementation aspects High level of compliance/implementation One of the following conditions applies: High levels of compliance (e.g., most of the appliances have an EE label).
-There is a monitoring/reporting mechanism in place.
-The implementation meets the planned targets (e.g., reduction of HCFC was successful).
-Medium level of compliance/implementation One of the following conditions applies: Medium level of compliance.
-For example, there is no sufficient capacities to control compliance, and/or there are no clear compliance/implementation procedures.
-The monitoring/reporting/verification mechanism is not completely implemented.
-The implementation partially meets the planned targets.
-Low level of compliance/implementation One of the following conditions applies: Low level of compliance (e.g., most of the buildings do not comply with the code) There is no clear monitoring/reporting/verification mechanism in place.
+It has been suggested/proposed by the competent authority.
+It has been suggested/proposal/suggestion yet.
+B. Compliance and Imprementation aspects One of the following conditions applies: lures.
+B. Compliance and Implementation aspects One of the following conditions applies: One of the following conditions applies: compliance/ • There is a monitoring/reporting mechanism in place. implementation • The implementation meets the planned targets (e.g., reduction of HCFC was successful).
+Medium level of compliance/ One of the following conditions applies: Medium level of compliance/ Medium level of compliance.
+For example, there is no sufficient capacities to control compliance/implementation procedures.
+Implementation The monitoring/reporting/verification mechanism is not completely implemented.
+The implementation partially meets the planned targets. nce, Low level of compliance/ implementationOne of the following conditions applies: Low level of compliance (e.g., most of the buildings do not comply with the code) There is no clear monitoring/reporting/verification mechanism in place.
 The implementation has not started and/or far from meeting the planned targets.
-C. Technical aspects Specified One of the following conditions applies: The criterion/topic has been explicitly specified in the policy instrument Clear targets and/or plans have been identified.
-Not specifically mentioned One of the following conditions applies: The criterion/topic has not been mentioned but other provisions indirectly lead to and/or promote this criterion/topic.
-The aspect will be considered in the update of the policy instruments or is planned to be included.
+C. Technical aspects Specified One of the following conditions applies: • The criterion/topic has been explicitly specified in the policy instrument • Clear targets and/or plans have been identified.
+Not specifically mentioned One of the following conditions applies: • The criterion/topic has not been mentioned but other provisions indirectly lead to and/or pro this criterion/topic. • The aspect will be considered in the update of the policy instruments or is planned to be included.
 Not provided The aspect is not covered and/or not considered.